Stability and robustness of mathematical quasicrystals under statistical convergence: Introduction

 \section{Introduction}

-Since the remarkable discovery of quasicrystals by Shechtman and his team in the 1980s, there have been numerous efforts to understand their geometry and structural properties, from both physics and mathematics.
-These solid materials exhibit sharp peaks in their diffraction patterns, indicating long-range order, but their geometry is forbidden in classical crystals, due to the renowned Crystallographic Restriction Theorem; see the seminal work \cite{quasi}, also \cite{crysres1, crysres2}, and the books \cite{aper, BG2} for further details.
+Since the remarkable discovery of quasicrystals by Shechtman and his team in the 1980s, researchers in both physics and mathematics have made numerous efforts to understand their geometry and structural properties.
+These solid materials exhibit sharp peaks in their diffraction patterns, indicating long-range order, but their geometry witnesses rotational symmetries forbidden in classical crystals, due to the renowned Crystallographic Restriction Theorem; see the seminal work \cite{quasi}, also \cite{crysres1, crysres2}, and the books \cite{aper, BG2} for further details.
 A. Hof in \cite{Hof1} appears to have been the first to establish a rigorous mathematical framework for explaining the physicist's diffraction experiments and models.
-His theory of Mathematical Diffraction has motivated further research from many branches of mathematics, such as Dynamical Systems \cite{repquasi, autolim}, Mathematical Physics and Probability Theory \cite{Hof2, almostsure3} and Fourier Analysis \cite{contF}; see also \cite{probquasi} for an Oberwolfach report and \cite{aper, BG2} that count some of these efforts.
-It is worth noting that the mathematics of the aperiodic order describing the geometry of quasicrystals, have been studied by mathematicians even before its laboratory discovery; here, we mention (though not exhaustively) some notable works, such as the construction of aperiodic tilings of the plane due to R. Penrose \cite{penrose}, and the relation between aperiodic structures and number theory \cite{meyer1}.
-These motivating discoveries are still a source of interesting mathematics, such as the recent construction of the aperiodic monotile \cite{apmono}, and the subsequent study of its diffractive properties \cite{Soc} and dynamics \cite{hatdyn}.
+His work on mathematical diffraction and the study of quasicrystals have motivated further research from many branches of mathematics, such as Dynamical Systems \cite{aujogue, repquasi, autolim}, Mathematical Physics and Probability Theory \cite{Hof2, almostsure3} and Fourier Analysis \cite{contF, FourierMeyer}; see also \cite{probquasi} for an Oberwolfach report and \cite{aper, BG2} that count some of these efforts.
+It is worth noting that the mathematics of the aperiodic order have been studied by mathematicians even before the laboratory discovery of quasicrystals; here, we mention (though not exhaustively) some notable works, such as the construction of aperiodic tilings of the plane due to R. Penrose \cite{penrose}, the study of Almost periodic functions by H. Bohr \cite{almostperbohr} that motivated the so-called cut-and-project schemes to construct quasicrystals, and the relation between aperiodic structures and number theory \cite{meyer1}.
+These motivating discoveries remain a source of interesting mathematics, including the recent construction of the aperiodic monotile \cite{apmono} and subsequent studies of its diffractive properties \cite{Soc} and dynamics \cite{hatdyn}.